-Sophie (Soyun) Oh is a foreign attorney at Peter & Kim in Seoul qualified to practice in the State of New York.
+Sophie (Soyun) Oh is a senior associate at Peter & Kim in Seoul qualified to practice in the State of New York.

 Career details